Rolandkh/meal-planner/meal-planner-app-spec.md

 │  │  This week's preferences:       │   │
 │  │  ─────────────────────────────  │   │
 │  │  I have leftover salmon to      │   │
 │  │  use up.
-Maia wants pasta       │   │
+Maya wants pasta       │   │
 │  │  twice this week.               │   │
 │  │                                 │   │
 │  └─────────────────────────────────┘   │